-- Safeguarding training for all staff is included as a key area in all induction procedures and is regularly referred to when reminding staff of key procedures at the start of each academic year, noting any changes to the procedures or to the relevant contact details. - Arrangements are made (if necessary through supply cover) to allow the Designated Safeguarding Lead(s) to attend strategy meetings, child protection conferences or to contribute to the assessment of a pupil "In Need". - Procedures for dealing with allegations of abuse against staff/volunteers are followed and that all staff and volunteers are aware of them. - The required referral is made to the DBS (and the TRA) in cases of teachers' serious professional misconduct) where the school ceases to use the services of any person for being considered unsuitable to work with children. - The School Governing Board is kept informed of school developments and the safeguarding strategy, although they have no formal role in relation to safeguarding. - S/he reviews the SCR regularly and at least termly to ensure that all regulatory appointment checks are carried out correctly - Any deficiencies or weaknesses with regard to safeguarding matters in their school are brought to the attention of the Chief Executive of the GDST and are remedied without delay.
+- Procedures for dealing with allegations of abuse against staff/volunteers are followed and that all staff and volunteers are aware of them. - The required referral is made to the DBS (and the TRA) in cases of teachers' serious professional misconduct) where the school ceases to use the services of any person for being considered unsuitable to work with children. - The School Governing Board is kept informed of school developments and the safeguarding strategy, although they have no formal role in relation to safeguarding. - S/he reviews the SCR regularly and at least termly to ensure that all regulatory appointment checks are carried out correctly.
+The HR department at Trust Office must also be notified in advance of any change in the member of staff with responsibility for management of the SCR so that they may advise on recruitment and handover, and the new appointee's induction can be supported. - Any deficiencies or weaknesses with regard to safeguarding matters in their school are brought to the attention of the Chief Executive of the GDST and are remedied without delay.